Have questions? We're here.

 Day 1: Arrive in Ushuaia

-After embarkation, you will have time to settle into your cabin before our important mandatory briefings.
-As the ship pulls away from the port, we will gather on the deck to commence our adventure with spectacular views over Ushuaia and Tierra del Fuego.
+Once onboard, settle into your cabin before attending mandatory safety briefings.
+As the ship departs, gather on deck for breathtaking views of Ushuaia and Tierra del Fuego.

 Day 3-4: Drake Passage

-As we commence the Drake Passage crossing, we make the most of our time getting comfortable with the motions of the sea.
-Our expedition team prepares you for our first landing with important wildlife guidelines and biosecurity procedures and starts our lecture program to help you learn more about Antarctica’s history, wildlife and environment.
+As you cross the Drake Passage, get comfortable with the motion of the sea.
+The expedition team prepares you for the first landing with wildlife guidelines and biosecurity procedures and starts lectures on Antarctica’s history, wildlife, and environment.

-Our wildlife experiences begin as we enjoy watching and photographing the many seabirds, including majestic albatrosses and giant petrels following our vessel.
-On sea days, you may can enjoy the facilities on board the vessel including the gym, and wellness center or relaxing in one of the observation lounges.
+Your wildlife experiences begin as seabirds, including albatrosses and giant petrels, follow the vessel.
+On sea days, enjoy the onboard facilities like the gym, sauna, and jacuzzis, or relax in the observation lounges.

 It's almost impossible to describe the feeling of arriving in Antarctica.
 Spotting your first iceberg and taking a deep breath of some of the most fresh, crisp air on earth is an experience that will stay with you forever.